terraform-viettelidc/terraform-provider-vcloud/website/docs/r/catalog_item.html.markdown

 ---
 layout: "vcd"
-page_title: "VMware Cloud Director: vcloud_catalog_item"
+page_title: "Viettel IDC Cloud: vcloud_catalog_item"
 sidebar_current: "docs-vcd-resource-catalog-item"
 description: |-
-  Provides a VMware Cloud Director catalog item resource.
+  Provides a Viettel IDC Cloud catalog item resource.
 This can be used to upload and delete OVA file inside a catalog.
 ---

 # vcd\_catalog\_item

 -> If you only need vApp Template features, you may use [`vcloud_catalog_vapp_template`](/providers/vmware/vcd/latest/docs/resources/catalog_vapp_template) instead.

-Provides a VMware Cloud Director catalog item resource.
+Provides a Viettel IDC Cloud catalog item resource.
 This can be used to upload OVA to catalog and delete it.

 Supported in provider *v2.0+*